Puzzles Versus Tasks

 What Are Tasks Within Escape Rooms?

 Tasks are activities players must perform to progress.
 They often mimic real-life actions, like assembling a mechanism, matching keys to locks, or deciphering codes through observation.
 Tasks fit seamlessly into the escape room’s narrative.
 They make sense within the game's world, enhancing immersion.
 For example, in a bank heist scenario, disabling an alarm system is a task that feels authentic.
-Tasks can be particularly gratifying because they allow players to feel like they are directly affecting the game environment.
+Tasks can be particularly gratifying because they allow players to feel like they are directly affecting the room escape environment.

 Escape Room Puzzles: Yes and No.